New Jersey Guardianship Attorneys

 Q: My aging grandmother’s guardian isn’t taking very good care of her and no longer lets me visit.
 What can I do?

-A: If it’s impossible to settle the dispute with your grandmother’s guardian, you can go to court to ask the judge to either relinquish the guardian’s rights as guardian or order the guardian to allow you more visits with your grandmother.
+A: If it’s impossible to settle the dispute with your grandmother’s guardian, you can go to court to ask the judge to either relinquish the guardian’s rights as the legal guardian and/or order the guardian to allow you more visits with your grandmother.
 The court will decide based on what’s in your grandmother’s best interest.

-A: You must consult the Judgment to determine when you are required to file a report as to the well-being of the incapacitated person.
+A: You must consult the court’s Judgment of Incapacity to determine when you are required to file a report as to the well-being of the incapacitated person.
 If ordered to report annually, the due date will be based on the anniversary of your Judgment date.

 Most guardians of the person are required to report every twelve (12) months.
 However, the appointing judge may order a different reporting period.
 For example, the Judgment might only require a report of well-being every three (3) years.
 The Judgment will also indicate who should be served with a copy of the report.